Sikyátki

 Sikyátki is an archeological site and former Hopi village spanning 40000 to 60000 m2 on the eastern side of First Mesa, in what is now Navajo County in the U.S. state of Arizona.
-The village was inhabited by Kokop clan of the Hopi from the 14th to the 17th century.
+The village was inhabited by Kokop (Firewood) clan of the Hopi from the 14th to the 17th century.
 Jesse Walter Fewkes led a Smithsonian Institution funded excavation of the site in 1895.
 During the excavations many well-preserved ceramic sherds were found.
 The designs on the sherds inspired the artist Nampeyo; sparking the Sikyátki revival in polychrome pottery.